 Valley Forge National Historical Park

-Here's a run that's gaining legs.
-Last year's 10th anniversary running rised an all-time-high amount of support for furthering the visitor experience of our local gem, Valley Forge National Historical Park ($35,000 donated).
-This year, registrations and sponsorships are well out-pacing last year's performance, so if you want to get in on the five-mile run, the three-mile walk or the Young Patriots Fun Run, you best not hesitate.
+Here’s a run that’s gaining legs.
+Last year’s 12th anniversary running raised an all-time-high amount of support for furthering the visitor experience of our local gem, Valley Forge National Historical Park ($50,000 donated).
+This year, registrations and sponsorships are well out-pacing last year’s performance, so if you want to get in on the five-mile run, the three-mile walk or the Young Patriots Fun Run, you best not hesitate.
 This year, as something new, the Rev Run is incorporating an essay contest for local elementary school students.

 FACE OF AMERICA: VALLEY FORGE TO GETTYSBURG